Resources for Clergy

 Here are some online resources to help you in your own acquisition of cultural competence:

 Developed by the University of Washington, these tip sheets offer insights for clinicians working with cultures other than their own.
 They have general healthcare tip sheets for over 10 cultures, including many Asian ethnicities as well as deaf and hard of hearing.
 Specific to end-of-life care, they have pages for Latino, Russian and Vietnamese cultures.

 Summary of a 2004 panel of experts hosted by the Robert Wood Johnson Foundation.
 The focus is on End-of-life care needs of the African American community and barriers to hospice and palliative care.

 Highlights of the 2004 conference "The Last Mile Home: End-of-Life Care for African Americans" are presented on this website sponsored by Duke University.
 This is an excellent assembly of thought leaders in cultural competence and the African American spiritual and end-of-life community

-Developed by Hiddur: The Center for Aging and Judaism and the Reconstructionist Rabbinical College, these celebration kits are designed to foster Jewish religious observance in nursing homes, assisted living facilities, retirement communities and community care settings.
+The Reconstructionist Rabbinical College, offers resources for spirituality after midlife.
+Included are prayers for when the body begins to fail, and Sacred Seasons Celebration Kits.
+The Kits are designed to foster Jewish religious observance in nursing homes, assisted living facilities, retirement communities and community care settings.
 Kits include a leader's guide, master copies for handouts, a CD and chord sheets of songs and blessings, and a transliteration guide.